 Sajid now has less school absences, can play outside with his siblings and his mother feels more comfortable returning to work.
 Along with my team, it is a joy to help kids be kids.

 Sajid was enrolled in the Asthma Management Program, a nationally certified program aimed at helping children better manage their condition and improve their overall health.

 Through home visits with a respiratory therapist and biweekly phone calls with a registered nurse, the asthma management team worked with Hawa over the next six months to identify ways to make their home more asthma-friendly.
 They also identified potential triggers or warning signs that Sajid's asthma may be flaring up.

 "The Asthma Management Program provided us with the resources and advice we really needed to better manage Sajid's asthma," says Hawa.
 "For instance, if Sajid was sneezing or coughing a lot, the nurse could tell that we might need to adjust his medications to respond accordingly.
 Before the program, I wouldn't have realized it was a symptom of his asthma, but now we know how to respond proactively."

 Asthma management brings peace of mind

-Sajid graduated from the program, and Dr. Nair continues to monitor him closely through regular visits every three months.
+Sajid graduated from the program, and continues to be monitored closely through regular visits every three months.
 Though he and his family are still cautious about potential triggers – playing outside for extended periods of time or strenuous activity, to name a few – he is feeling better and has had very few asthma flare ups over the past year.
 For Hawa, that also means greater peace of mind and job stability.